 It’s okay to ask.
 Assure her she can talk to you about these things (be sure you mean it!)
 You might not have all the answers but you can pray with her and help her figure it out.

 Your turn!
 What benefits have you seen in marriage mentoring?
-Is it easier to find marriage mentors/good Biblical information and how has that impacted your marriage?

 This is for everyone who purchases a copy of the book during the launch week and emails me their receipt.